andrewkhun/domain-helpdesk-rsat/README.md

 # Joining a PC to a Domain, Creating a Helpdesk User, and RSAT Tools

-Our objectives are as follows:
+Our high-level objectives are as follows:
 - Create a Windows 10 machine and join it to our domain
 - Create a helpdesk user to imitate the role of a help desk role on the domain
 - Provide said user RSAT tools to provide services from the Windows 10 machine